pyprojectx/pyprojectx/docs/docs/dev-dependencies.md

     _pytest_ and friends need to be installed together with your code, so you will need to add them as Poetry or PDM dev-dependencies.
 Other tools and utilities can be managed by Pyprojectx in order to get reproducible builds.

+## uv already isolates tools -- why add Pyprojectx?

+uv is excellent at managing Python projects and running tools.
+But its tool-isolation mechanisms leave gaps that Pyprojectx fills:

+- **`uvx` / `uv tool run`** creates ephemeral environments that are not version-locked.
+Each invocation may resolve different transitive dependencies, making builds unreproducible.
+- **`uv tool install`** pins a tool version, but _globally_.
+Two projects on the same machine cannot use different versions of ruff or mypy, and transitive dependencies are still not locked.
+- **Pyprojectx** gives you **per-project (even per-branch) version pinning** combined with **full transitive dependency locking** via `pw.lock`.
+And because the `pw` wrapper script bootstraps everything -- including Pyprojectx itself -- contributors and CI don't need to pre-install _anything_, not even uv.

 ## The unreliable pip install
 One would expect that `pip install tool-x==1.2.3` always installs exactly the same version of _tool-x_.